sladecs/hello-world/README.md

 Hi

-I am terrible at ztuff like this!
+I am terrible at stuff like this!